Improving reading proficiency

 Too many third-graders can’t read this sentence.

 In fact, two-thirds of third-graders in the US face academic struggles that will have far-reaching consequences for them and for our country.
-Overwhelming research confirms the relationship between 3rd grade reading proficiency and high school graduation rates, and often raises the question, “What is so important about the third grade?”
+Overwhelming research confirms the relationship between third-grade reading proficiency and high school graduation rates, and often raises the question, “What is so important about the third grade?”

 When reading deficiencies are not properly addressed by the end of 3rd grade, students tend to fall further and further behind – in all major subjects.
 When compounded over time, these students disengage by high school, and become four times more likely to drop out than their peers who read proficiently by third grade.

-More than 30 states have adopted official legislation supporting and even mandating 3rd grade reading proficiency by funding interventions that target early readers both at school and in the home.
-SAS is among those businesses encouraging employee involvement, providing philanthropic investments and offering leadership to advisory groups and policymakers.
+More than 30 states have enacted legislation supporting, and in some cases mandating, third-grade reading proficiency by funding interventions that target early readers both at school and at home.
+SAS is among businesses that encourage employee involvement, make philanthropic investments and offer leadership to advisory groups and policymakers.

 Students must be better prepared for a pivotal transition from learning to read – to reading to learn.